|

 to come.
 And one of those mushrooming ventures

-that they kicked around was a proposed documentary on either the
+they were kicking around was a proposed documentary on either the

 great apes of Africa or the giant dragon